decker-edu/decker/test/decks/quiz-deck.md

     - So ist das.
     - test
 - [ ] b
-    - So nicht
+    - So nicht.
-    - test2
-    - test3
+    - Tooltip2
 - [ ] c
     - So auch nicht